yunwe/piggybank/README.md

   - Improved understanding of Flutter’s widget tree and state management using Bloc.

 - **Backend Integration**:
-  - Learned to integrate and leverage Firebase services for real-time data handling and user authentication.
+  - Learned to integrate and leverage Firebase services.
-  - Enhanced skills in structuring and managing a NoSQL database.

 - **Problem-Solving**:
-  - Developed problem-solving skills by addressing real-world issues such as real-time data sync and state management.
   - Improved ability to debug and optimize app performance.

 - **Code Organization**: